 As illustrated in the image to the right, you see the skate blade is raised at both ends with the middle of the blade flat, similar to how the bottom of a rocking looks, hence the name rocker.

 Shorter profiles (less blade on the ice) are better for maneuverability and agility (think forwards that need to be agile and turn on a dime to shake defenders).
-In contrast, more extended profiles (more blade on the ice) tend to provide more stability and power (think defenders that need stability and powerful strides).
+In contrast, more extended profiles (more of the skate blade on the ice) tend to provide more stability and power (think defenders that need stability and powerful strides).

 The challenge is finding the right profile for you and your game.

-When choosing a profile, remember there are four blade zones where profiling can help your game; acceleration, transitions, speed, and stability.
+When choosing a profile, remember there are four blade zones where profiling can help your game: acceleration, transitions, speed, and stability.
 Bauer's graphic (see below) highlights these zones and where they correspond on the blade.

 1, Acceleration Zone